 The Fear Response

-It can be seen clearly that fear in the right place is essential to our well being.
-Without it I doubt if most of us would survive very long.
-Having established that that we need to survive, what has this to do with phobias or anxiety disorders?
-The answer is that, over a long period of time, sufferers have learned too much fear and misinterpret situations as if they are real danger.
-Our body will always respond to the tension in our body and the way we think with the primitive reaction of the ‘fight and flight’ response.
+Fear is something we learn.
+How many times do we see children run onto a busy road?
+They have not learned the fear response.
+Therefore it can be seen clearly that fear in the right place is essential to our well-being.
+Without it, not many of us would survive very long.
+Having established that, we need it to survive, what has this to do with phobias or anxiety disorders?
+The answer is that, over a period of time, the sufferer has learnt to link the fight or flight response to a certain situation, activity, or location as if they were in real danger.

-Join No Panic’s Recovery Group and learn anxiety management and cognitive behavior therapy with a trained leader.
+Join No Panic’s Recovery Group and learn anxiety management and cognitive behaviour therapy with a trained leader.